A Berlin Walking Food Tour With Eat-the-World

 Our group sampled this pizza with pear, pomegranate seeds, feta cheese, and walnuts.

 1) You can do this same Berlin walking food tour in Neukölln with eat-the-world in either English or German.
 You can also experience this tour if you’re vegan – simply state your culinary preferences during the booking process.

 2) To walk and eat your way through even more of Berlin, check their complete list of Berlin tours.

 3) Your average tour will run you about €33 per person and last 3 or so hours.

 4) For even more ideas about what to do in Berlin, read 10 Cool and Alternative Things to Do in Berlin (That Won’t Break the Bank) and our more general list of Things to Do in Berlin.
-For everything else Berlin, check our ultimate Berlin guide with tips on where to learn German, make friends, and how to find a job.

 If you like this post, share it on Pinterest.